Course Title: Acupuncture Theory and Practice 2

 Course Description

-Acupuncture Theory and Practice 2 is a one-semester course that is a basis for further learning of Acupuncture Techniques, Clinical Preparation and Clinical Chinese Medicine courses.
-You will develop your ability to formulate and modify an acupuncture prescription based on an understanding of the indications and contraindications of acupuncture points.
-In addition you will learn a further 185 of the 405 acupoints including extra points.
+Acupuncture Theory and Practice 2 is a one-semester course that develops your ability to formulate and modify an acupuncture prescription based on an understanding of the indications and contraindications of acupuncture points.
+In addition, you will learn a further 185 of the 405 acupoints including extra points.
 You will prepare and perform acupuncture treatment procedures safely and effectively - develop knowledge and skills relating to infection control and safe practice of basic acupuncture needling techniques.
+You will evaluate the risks and benefits of acupuncture points, contraindications and risk management.
+You will also learn to communicate acupuncture to the general public and to health professionals.

 Objectives/Learning Outcomes/Capability Development